-Class DA, DAH, DB and DBH Units, which may only be purchased by investors under an approved discretionary asset management agreement or other approved agreement, as determined by the Management Company, with a subsidiary of Credit Suisse Group AG, shall automatically be redeemed if the corresponding discretionary asset management agreement or other approved agreement, as determined by the Management Company, has been terminated, unless the Unitholder has requested conversion into another Unit Class.
+Class DA, DAH, DB and DBH Units, which may only be purchased by investors under an approved discretionary asset management agreement or other approved agreement, as determined by the Management Company, with a subsidiary of Credit Suisse Group AG shall automatically be redeemed if the corresponding discretionary asset management agreement, as determined by the Management Company, has been terminated.
+Class DA, DAH, DB and DBH Units held by the Unitholder at that time may either be compulsorily redeemed or, according to the request of the Unitholder, converted into another Unit Class.